Chat with us, powered by LiveChat

 Proportional Relief Valves

-Proportional relief valves differ from bleed and purge valves because they are not manually operated.
+Proportional relief valves differ from bleed and purge valves because they're not manually operated.
 After setting your desired pressure range, relief valves continuously regulate automatically.

 Release Style:

 • Relief valves are used to direct flow out of the system or into a containment area like the bleed valves and purge valves.
-However, unlike bleed valves and purge valves, they have the additional ability to direct flow back into a system.
+However, unlike bleed valves and purge valves, they have the additional ability to direct flow back into a system with the output of the valve which is either threaded or compression.

 Scope of Operation: